 As an Amazon Associate I earn from qualifying purchases.

 Materials needed for the Pattern Block Sensory Bag:

-To prepare: Open the gallon-size zip top bag and fill with the clear hair gel.
+Open the gallon-size zip top bag and fill with the clear hair gel.
 We used all of a 20 oz. bottle of gel.
-I’ve included a link to show you what it is, but you can usually find a bottle at a local dollar store.
+I’ve included a link to show you what it is, but you can usually purchase a bottle at a local dollar store.

-Then add some pattern blocks to the bag of gel.
-I was aiming for 4-5 of each shape, but my preschooler decided to help me, so I’m not sure how many we ended up with.
-I did avoid the skinny rhombus because I thought it might be too pointy.
+Then add some plastic pattern blocks to the bag of gel.
+I was aiming for 4-5 of each shape, but my preschooler wanted to participate in the set up, so I’m not sure how many we ended up with.
+I avoided including the skinny rhombus because I thought it might be too pointy.

 I adore sensory bags for lots of reasons:

 Sensory bags in preschool are great for non-messy play: kids can squeeze them, throw them, push on them without fear of breaking something.
 This particular activity is a great sensory activity for toddlers as well!
 It is safe and stimulates their sense of touch.

 They catch kids’ attention and can calm them down.
 Use them to help children reduce stress and anxiety during a rough day.
 It is also a relaxing activity to use as a brain break after a period of heavy work.